New employment law reform on the way

 Over the last years, the need to change the Swedish Employment Protection Act has been an ongoing discussion.
 Different types of draft bills and agreements have been reviewed, but finally, a draft bill has been submitted to the Swedish Parliament.
 We have previously written about the reform of the Act here and here.

-Stricter rules for termination
+New rules during termination

 More specifically, some of the most relevant changes include:

-- Full-time employment will be the main rule for employment with the aim to, for example, make working life more equal (currently, there is no such norm)
+• Full-time employment will be the main rule for employment with the aim to, for example, make working life more equal (currently, there is no such norm)

 IUNO’s opinion

-IUNO recommends that companies keep track of the impending changes, such as the time limit with the special fixed-term employment and the possibility to exclude employees from the LIFO list.
-Companies should carefully review whether changes must take place within the organisation and with regard to the management of employment so that the rules are applied correctly.
+IUNO recommends that companies keep track of impending changes, such as the time limit with the special fixed-term employment and the possibility to exclude employees from the LIFO list.
+Companies should carefully review whether changes must take place within the organization and with regard to the management of employment so that the rules are applied correctly.

 [Draft bill 2021/22:176 on flexibility, adaptability and security in the labour market of 17 March 2022]